injcristianrojas/heartbleed-example/README.md

 ## Requirements

+* Docker:
   * Docker 1.3.2 or later
   * Docker Compose 1.6.2 or later
 * Python 2.7
 * cURL
+* Alternatively, you can use Podman (3.2.2 or later) instead of Docker.

 ## Pre-setup (optional)